scrawfor99/OpenSearch/DEVELOPER_GUIDE.md

 For example, reindex requires the `connect` permission so it can perform reindex-from-remote but we don't believe that the *all* of OpenSearch should have the "connect".
 For another example, Painless is implemented using antlr4 and asm and we don't believe that *all* of OpenSearch should have access to them.

+For guidance on creating search-pipeline processors visit [search-processor-creation]().

 ### `plugins`

 OpenSearch plugins.
 We decide that a feature should be a plugin rather than shipped as a module because we feel that it is only important to a subset of users, especially if it requires extra dependencies.